*Elementary and Intermediate ASL Courses:

 A separate section focusing on Medical ASL is offered in the spring semester.
 For description, please see below.

 *ASLD 0400-681 American Sign Language IV (Medical).

 This course is a continuation of ASL and its fundamental structures, with a focus on medical situations and settings.
 It is a parallel course to the other LING 074 sections, and follows all goals of LING 074 with a concentration in reinforcing negotiation skills and vocabulary in medical settings as well as a continued awareness of deaf cultural tendencies.
 The course is conducted in ASL.

 Advanced ASL Courses:

-LING 078.
-Deaf Culture (Satisfies the College’s Cultural Diversity in the United States requirment)
+ASLD 1032.
+Deaf Culture (An Academically Based Community Service course; satisfies the College’s Cultural Diversity in the United States requirement)

 *At least one section of Elementary and Intermediate ASL (LING 071-074) are offered each semester.
 Satisfactory completion of the four-course sequence satisfies the College language requirement.

 ASLD 1039, Penn Global Seminar: Disability Rights and Oppression: Experiences within Global Deaf Communities (Special course–not offered regularly)